Saag

-In India, it is common especially in the state of Odisha, where it is eaten with pakhala.
+In India, it is common, especially in the state of Odisha, where it is eaten with pakhala.
 In the Shree Jagannath Temple of Puri, saag is one of the dishes offered to Jagannath as part of Mahaprasad.
 Saag is also common in West Bengal and other regions of North India, where the most common preparation is sarson ka saag (mustard plant leaves), which may be eaten with makki ki roti, a yellow roti made with maize flour.
-Saag gosht or hariyali maans (spinach and mutton) is a common dish in the North Indian state of Haryana.
+Saag gosht or hariyali maans (spinach and mutton) is a common dish in the North Indian state of Punjab.
+In Pakistan, it is most commonly eaten in the Punjab province along with Makki ki roti, made from freshly ground corn flour, and fresh buffalo or cow butter or ghee.

 Etymology

-The word saag is derived from the Sanskrit word shaak (śāka) meaning leafy green vegetables.
+The word saag is derived from the Apabhraṃśa, Prakrit word 'sāgun' and Sanskrit word shaak (śāka) meaning leafy green vegetables.

 Variations

 Odisha

 In Odia cuisine, sāga (ଶାଗ) is one of the most important vegetables.
 It is popular all over the state.
-A large varieties of plants are used as sāga in Odisha.
+A large variety of plants are used as sāga in Odisha.
 A list of the plants that are used as sāga is as below.